 Form 5695 is used for a variety of qualified residential energy improvements.
 We are going to be using a solar example, obviously.

-Next, complete the “Residential Energy Efficient Property Credit Limit Worksheet” on page 4 to calculate if you have enough tax liability to get all 26% in one year.
+Next, complete the “Residential Energy Efficient Property Credit Limit Worksheet” on page 4 to calculate if you have enough tax liability to get all 30% in one year.
 You will need all the tax credits that you are claiming here.
-For this example, we will fill in amounts to show how the worksheet totals.
+In this example, we will fill in amounts to show how the worksheet totals.
 Be sure that you use your own numbers to complete this worksheet for yourself.